oadam/moon-lander/README.md

 - Install [nodejs](http://nodejs.org/download/)
 - Fetch all project dependencies with `npm install`
 - Run the tests with `npm test`

+There is a `run.sh` scripts that :
+- Starts a web server on http://localhost:8000
-- To run the test automatically everytime a file changes use `npm run-script watch`
+- Launches the build and refresh the server everytime a source file is updated

-The site is built in the `release` folder.
-You can run it on your host using

-    cd release && python -m SimpleHTTPServer